 3. Time

-Even with breathing protection, you should keep to the minimum time when exposed to acetone fumes.
+Even with breathing protection, you should keep to a minimum time when exposed to acetone fumes.
 If you plan to submerge PLA in an acetone solution, make sure to place the container in a room that evacuates people and has good ventilation.

 4. Flammability